mrtazz/dotfiles/vim/pack/plugins/start/fzf.vim/README.md

 "   - CTRL-/ will toggle preview window.
 " - Note that this array is passed as arguments to fzf#vim#with_preview function.
-" - To learn more about preview window options, see `--preview-window` section of `man fzf`. let g:fzf_preview_window = ['right:50%', 'ctrl-/']
+" - To learn more about preview window options, see `--preview-window` section of `man fzf`. let g:fzf_preview_window = ['right,50%', 'ctrl-/']

+" Preview window is hidden by default.
+You can toggle it with ctrl-/.
-" Preview window on the upper side of the window with 40% height, " hidden by default, ctrl-/ to toggle let g:fzf_preview_window = ['up:40%:hidden', 'ctrl-/']
+" It will show on the right with 50% width, but if the width is smaller " than 70 columns, it will show above the candidate list let g:fzf_preview_window = ['hidden,right,50%,<70(up,40%)', 'ctrl-/']

 " Empty value to disable preview window altogether let g:fzf_preview_window = []